TianyouLiuSky/Game_programming_project/README.md

     - 🔄 Wheel-turning animation is unnecessary since we can't really see the wheel very closely and clearly.

 - **Additions:**
-  - ⚠️ Battery indicator not implemented yet – may be added in the next milestone (unsure if necessary).
+  - ~~⚠️ Battery indicator not implemented yet – may be added in the next milestone (unsure if necessary).~~
-  - 🆕 Updated and swapped out prefab models to improve environmental consistency and clarity.
+  - ~~🆕 Updated and swapped out prefab models to improve environmental consistency and clarity.~~
-  - 🚪 Refined gameplay logic: players now reach a door to transition to the next level by hitting O (as commanded by the UI)
+  - ~~🚪 Refined gameplay logic: players now reach a door to transition to the next level by hitting O (as commanded by the UI)~~
-  - 🕹️ UI now includes options to exit and restart.
+  - ~~🕹️ UI now includes options to exit and restart.~~
-  - 📷 Camera animation is implemented to go over the map on the current level as the game starts.
+  - ~~📷 Camera animation is implemented to go over the map on the current level as the game starts.~~
-  - ⤴️ Press ‘E’ to rotate the camera to avoid objects blocking users’ views.
+  - ~~⤴️ Press ‘E’ to rotate the camera to avoid objects blocking users’ views.~~
-  - ‼️ Now to go to the next scene, follow the instruction displayed after winning, go to the door and press 'O'
+  - ~~‼️ Implemented 'O' for next level: in order to go to the next scene, follow the instruction displayed after winning, go to the door and press 'O'~~
   - ‼️ Special note: for the ranking, there is a 5 second time window to collect beyond 10 trash (go above 100 points), this is not a bug.
 By doing so the player can trigger additional points and have special rankings for tasks completed in the 5 second period.
 Even if time ran out in this five seconds, the player still wins the game but there are not special ranks.

 ---
 ### Project Part 4: Finishing Touches (Ch 18, 19 + Final Polish)

 - **Performance Optimization:**
-  - Planned improvements include profiling the game and reducing bottlenecks to ensure smooth performance, especially in Level 3 which contains many assets and particle systems.
+  - ❌ Planned improvements include profiling the game and reducing bottlenecks to ensure smooth performance, especially in Level 3 which contains many assets and particle systems.
+    - Not implemented yet, but will be completed by the final project submission.
+This is more of a final step, and performance has been acceptable during playtesting due to the game's lightweight nature.

 - **Menu and Scene Transitions:**
-  - Planned updates to main menu visuals and smoother scene transitions.
+  - ~~Planned updates to main menu visuals and smoother scene transitions.~~
+    - ✅ For better user experience, we added on-screen instructions at the bottom (e.g., “Press ESC to exit the game” or “O for next level”) after players complete a level.
+These help users navigate more easily with the keyboard.
-    - A fade-in effect is to be added between gameplay and end screens.
-Menu UI can include restart, level select, and return-to-main-menu buttons.
-Final polish on animations will be added in the last week.
+  - ~~Final polish on animations will be added in the last week.~~

-- **Gameplay Enhancements:**
-  - Plan to refine Level 3 gameplay balance and increase interactivity.
-    - We hope to trash placement, add more mud blockers, and slightly reduce the timer to increase difficulty.
-We also plan to potentially add a tooltip system to help players in Level 1.
+    - ✅ We polished the cat animations and adjusted their positions.
+The robot can now turn and face the correct direction as it moves, improving overall visual feedback.

 - **Additions:**
-  - 🔊 Plan to add custom sound effects for low battery, trash pickup, and cat interaction.
-  - 🧠 Future addition: Add a “How to Play” help panel accessible from the main menu.
-  - 🌟 Optional polish: Final level rating system (e.g., 1–3 stars based on score/time).
-  - 🔧 Deploy the game (using WebGL), upload to itch.io, and join a game jam.
+  - ~~🐞 Fixed WASD movement input bug for smoother control.~~
+  - ~~💬 Added floating "+10" (green) and "-10" (red) text when picking up good or bad trash — enhances player feedback (game juice).
+Extra particle effect was considered for this but ultimately not added due to unsatisfactory visuals.~~
+  - ~~✅ WebGL deployment complete; game uploaded to itch.io.
+Game jam submission completed on April 24.~~
+  - ~~🅰️ Added end-of-level performance rank system (A/B/C) based on trash collected — adds extra juice and replay motivation.~~